Kazumz/NodeJS-GraphQL-Webpack/README.md

 # GraphQLWebpack
-A simple example of using GraphQL with Webpack
+A simple example of using GraphQL with Webpack and TypeScript 3.7.x.

+This was done to ensure a suitable supporting environment is in place for the inevitable extension of this GraphQL implementation.